-This presentation contains Part I of the 8-hour Infection Control Training for Unregistered Dental Assistants.
+This presentation contains Part I of the 8-hour Infection Control Training for Unlicensed Dental Assistants.
 The information includes all aspects of infection control in a dental healthcare setting including disinfection and sterilization, universal & standard precautions, and operatory set-up and clean-up.
 Successful completion of Part I will prepare you for Part II, the 4-hour in-person clinical application and assessment session.

 This online section is self-paced and should take you approximately 4 hours to complete.

 Please note: in order to participate in Part II, you will need to pass the online test covering Part I which is given at the end of this online course.
 You must complete each session/section to move on to the next session/section and to take the test.

 Upon completion of Session I, students will be able to: